icebob/moleculer-java-site/src/services.md

 }
 ```

-The `@Name` attribute isn't a mandatory property, if missing,
+The "@Name" attribute isn't a mandatory property, if missing,
-MessageBroker will generate the Service name from the Class name.
+MessageBroker will generate the `Service` name from the Class name.
-The algorithm used to create Services names is similar to when Spring registers Beans;
+The algorithm used to create `Services` names is similar to when Spring registers Beans;
 the first letter will be lowercase, the rest will not change
 (for example, `MathService` registers as "mathService").
-This rule also applies to Action names;
+This rule also applies to `Action` names;
 you can specify the name with the "@Name" attribute;
-if missing, the Java field name will be the action name (eg. `add` Action registers as "add").
+if missing, the Java field name will be the action name (eg. "add" `Action` registers as "add").
-To register the `MathService` in a MessageBroker, use the `createService` method:
+To register the `MathService` in a MessageBroker, use the "createService" method:

 ```java{2}
 MessageBroker broker = MessageBroker.builder().build();